vsemenova/orthoml/README.md

 ### Figure 3: Own price elasticities by the months of a calendar year as estimated by Orthogonal Least Squares

-### Figure 4: Distribution of Own price elasticities for selected Protein Products as estimated by Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares

-### Figure 5: Distribution of Own price elasticities for selected Non-Edible Products as estimated by Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares
+## Figure 4-6: Distribution of Own price elasticities as estimated by Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares

-### Distribution of Own price elasticities for selected Snacks Products as estimated by Orthogonal Lasso, Double Orthogonal Ridge, and Orthogonal Least Squares
+### Figure 4: Protein Products
+### Figuer 5: Non-Edibles
+### Figure 6: Snacks

 ### Table 2: Estimated Cross Price Elasticity for Drinks